Click Here To Schedule A Consultation

 Since melasma can be an incredibly challenging skin condition to address, one of the best treatments for melasma is preventative treatment.
 Preventative treatment of melasma typically comes down to limiting sun exposure and discontinuing the use of any medications and skincare products that may be contributing to the presence of melasma.
 These methods of prevention can help stop the development of melasma as well as dark spots and other forms of hyperpigmentation.
 Dr. Green always recommends wearing a daily broad-spectrum sunscreen with an SPF of 50 or higher.
 The best way to prevent the formation of unwanted pigmentation and signs of premature aging, as well as to lower the risk of developing skin cancer, is to protect the skin from the sun’s harmful UV rays.

+When unwanted melasma or hyperpigmentation does appear on the skin, the best treatment option available is often a unique combination of topical skincare treatments and in-office procedures.
 There are several different treatment options available for treating the appearance of melasma.
-Topical skin lightening products, chemical peels, microdermabrasion, microneedling with depigmentation serums, and Cosmelan peel treatments are just a few of Dr. Green’s favorite ways to address dark patches of skin caused by melasma.
+Topical skin lightening products, chemical peels, microdermabrasion, microneedling with depigmentation serums, VBeam and Helios 787 laser treatments, and Cosmelan peel treatments are just a few of Dr. Green’s favorite ways to address dark patches of skin caused by melasma.
 Ultimately, the right treatment for your melasma will depend on your skin type, skin tone, and the type of melasma that you are experiencing.
-There are three different categories of melasma: epidermal melasma, dermal melasma, and mixed melasma.

 Cosmelan 8 months before and after